Opera (1987 film)

-Opera (also released as Terror at the Opera) is a 1987 Italian giallo film co-written and directed by Dario Argento and starring Cristina Marsillach, Urbano Barberini, Daria Nicolodi, and Ian Charleson.
+Opera (also released as Terror at the Opera) is a 1987 Italian giallo film co-written, produced, and directed by Dario Argento.
+It stars Cristina Marsillach, Urbano Barberini, Daria Nicolodi, and Ian Charleson.
 The film's plot focuses on a young soprano (Marsillach) who becomes involved in a series of murders being committed inside an opera house by a masked assailant.
-The film features music composed and performed by Brian Eno, Claudio Simonetti, and Bill Wyman.
+The film features music composed and performed by Brian Eno, Claudio Simonetti, and Bill Wyman, and extensive excerpts from Giuseppe Verdi's Macbeth.

 Released in Italy in December 1987, Opera was a commercial success, grossing 4.737 billion lire.
 The film failed to receive theatrical release in most other countries, though it did receive minor regional theatrical engagements in the United States in 1990, after Orion Pictures dropped the film from a planned American distribution.

 Plot

 Prima donna Mara Cecova storms out of a dress rehearsal for Verdi's Macbeth at the Parma Opera House, aggravated by the live ravens and by director Marco, known for his horror movies.
 Cecova is injured by a passing car, and the role of Lady Macbeth is given to her apprehensive understudy Betty, whose deceased mother was also an opera singer.
 After reassurances from her agent Mira, Marco, and her stage manager boyfriend Stefano, Betty's performance is successful.
-Meanwhile, a stagehand discovers an intruder watching the opera from a balcony box reserved for personnel and is murdered against a coat hook.
+Meanwhile, a stagehand discovers an intruder watching the opera from a balcony box reserved for personnel and is murdered by being impaled on a coat hook.

-Betty receives a poison pen letter from a resentful Cecova.
+Betty receives a poison pen letter from the resentful Cecova.
 That night, a masked figure breaks into the opera house and slashes Betty's costume to sew a gold bracelet into it.
-The figure is attacked by ravens and kills three of them.
+The figure is attacked by the ravens and kills three of them.
 Betty spends the night with Stefano at his wealthy uncle's unoccupied residence.
-Stefano is sympathetic toward Betty's sexual dysfunction and goes to make tea.
-Suddenly the masked figure gags Betty, binds her, tapes needles under her eyes, and forces her to watch as Stefano is stabbed to death.
+Stefano is sympathetic about Betty's sexual dysfunction.
+When he goes to make tea, the masked figure suddenly gags Betty, binds her, tapes needles under her eyes, and forces her to watch as Stefano is stabbed to death.
 The killer gropes Betty, claiming that she is aroused, then loosens her bonds and flees.
 Betty reports the murder to the police from a nearby payphone.
 Marco drives her home, where she describes the ordeal and says that the masked killer resembled a figure in her childhood nightmares.

 Inspector Alan Santini questions the opera staff about Stefano's murder and the raven attack.
 Betty later meets with seamstress Giulia to mend her costume.
 The killer reappears and constrains Betty in the same manner as before, then stabs Giulia, who swallows the bracelet.
-The killer cuts her throat to retrieve it before loosening Betty's bonds and fleeing.
+The killer cuts her throat open to retrieve it before loosening Betty's bonds and fleeing again.